k2kobayashi/sprocket/docs/getting_start.md

 ```
 After command finished, you can find F0 transformed wav files in "data/wav" directory.
 Using this wav file as a new source speaker, you can perform DIFFVC with F0 transformation.
-Note that you need to perform initialization and run VC steps again.
+Note that you need to perform initialization and run VC steps for F0 transformed source speaker and target speaker again.